jmurty/til/README.md

-# TIL: Today I Learned – small notes as I learn
+# TIL: Today I Learned – short notes, to learn and remember

-Small notes about small tech tips and tricks that I learn day-to-day.
+Short notes with tech tips and tricks that I learn from day-to-day.

 Inspired by https://github.com/jbranchaud/til